getchip/DIP-Docs/README.md

 #### Getting El Capitan to Behave
 Installing on El Capitan (OS X 10.11) can be difficult.
 Once you clone the directory, you may need to `cd` to the chipdocs directory, then run the command `bundle install`.
-If you get errors when you try to run `rake publish` after that, try `bundle update` to install the bundler, and then try `rake publish` again.
+If you get errors when you try to run `./deploy.sh` after that, try `bundle update` to install the bundler, and then try `./deploy.sh` again.

 There may be some other black magic involved in getting it working on El Capitan, including:
 ```